 If you make your own yogurt, show me!
 I am over at Instagram..

-Easy Homemade Vegan Yogurt & Cantaloupe Lemon Breakfast Jar
+Easy Homemade Coconut Yogurt & Cantaloupe Lemon Breakfast Jar (vegan, dairy-free)

 - 1 (13.5oz) can coconut milk (canned, BPA-free, shaken to combine liquids and solids before use)